OpenAPITools/openapi-generator/docs/online.md

 These services are beta and do not have any guarantee on service level

-Please refer to [Online OpenAPI Generator](./online-openapi-generator.md) on how to run and use the `openapi-generator-online` - a web service for `openapi-generator`.

 ## Docker Image

 The openapi-generator-online Docker image can act as a self-hosted web application and API for generating code.
 This container can be incorporated into a CI pipeline, and requires at least two HTTP requests and some docker orchestration to access generated code.